Pigmet/texdata/README.md

 ```

 compile-and-view is useful when you want to see the result quickly, It takes
 path to a TeX file and a string, writes the string therein and TeX compiles the file and opens the resulting PDF in the system's default viewer.
-Let's create a file
+Let's create a file:

 test/texdata/examples/out/test.tex

-to see the result of the above example:
+To see the result of the above example, evaluate:

 ```clojure
   (compile-and-view "test/texdata/examples/out/test.tex" dirac-delta )